wagwan-piffting-blud/EMNet_Mocker/README.md

 Note that -O and -l are mutually exclusive; you can only use one of them at a time.

+## Acknowledgments

+- [EASyKit](https://theeasykit.weebly.com/) for the original audio files from EMNet
+- [pydub](https://github.com/jiaaro/pydub) library for audio processing
+- [Global Weather and EAS Society](https://globaleas.org/) for support and resources

 ## GenAI Disclosure Notice: Portions of this repository have been generated using Generative AI tools (ChatGPT, ChatGPT Codex, GitHub Copilot).